Daphne-Bohm/quizzie/README.md

 ## Where can you find the quiz?

-You can find the quiz on: https://quizzie-app.herokuapp.com/.
+The project has been deployed on Heroku and can be viewed here: https://quizzie-app.herokuapp.com/.

 ## How does the quiz work?